Variation of a Premises Licence

 You should download and complete the relevant application form from the downloads section of this page.
 Applications for minor or major variation can be made using the Board's application for variation of a premises licence form.
 Applications to nominate a new premises manager can be made using the Board's application for variation to intimate a new premises manager form.
 All variation applications require to be submitted with the full premises licence for the premises (premises licence, summary premises licence, operating plan or layout plan).
 If you cannot return the full premises licence with your application, the Board's fee for a replacement premises licence is £35.

-Guidance as to how lodge your application is contained at the end of each application form.
+Guidance on how to lodge your application along with information on paying the fee is contained in the notes attached to the application form.